Why Your Entity Structure Can Save You Real Money at Year-End

 Why structure matters more at year-end

-• Some elections (like choosing to be taxed a certain way) must be made by specific deadlines to apply to the coming tax year.
+- Some elections (like choosing to be taxed a certain way) have hard deadlines to apply to the coming tax year.

-• Your actual profit picture is clearest late in the year—perfect timing to validate whether your structure still fits.
+- Your profit picture is clearest late in the year—perfect timing to validate whether your structure still fits.

-• Small operational changes—how you run payroll, how you capture owner compensation, how you handle distributions—can influence thousands in taxes with minimal disruption if implemented before Dec 31.
+- Small operational changes—payroll setup, owner compensation, distributions—can influence thousands in taxes with minimal disruption if implemented before December 31.

 The three signals you may be leaving money on the table